Keep away: Naming

 The name of the game varies with region.
 In the United States, the descriptive name Keep Away seems to prevail, while Canadian children commonly call the game either Pig in the Middle (Western Canada) or Monkey in the Middle (Eastern Canada, parts of New England, and parts of the Midwest).
 In the UK, Australia and New Zealand the name Piggy in the Middle is used (almost) exclusively.
-The game is also common in German, called "Dummer Hans" (Silly John), in Turkey under a name which translates to Rat in the Middle, in Denmark where it is known as what translates into Butter blob, in the Netherlands they call it "Lummelen" or, less commonly, "Aap in het Midden" [lit: "Monkey in the Middle"] and Silly Johnny in Poland.
+The game is also common in Germany, called "Schweinchen in der Mitte" (Piggy in the Middle) or "Dummer Hans" (Silly John), in Turkey under a name which translates to Rat in the Middle, in Denmark where it is known as what translates into Butter blob, in the Netherlands they call it "Lummelen" or, less commonly, "Aap in het Midden" [lit: "Monkey in the Middle"] and Silly Johnny in Poland.
 In Egypt, the name of the game translates as The Indecisive Dog.
 In Iran, the name "Vasati" is used.
 In Greece, it is called "koroido" which translates into "sucker".
 In Israel, the name of the game translates into "Donkey in the middle".
 In New York City it is also called "Salugi".

 While the name Keep Away is self-explanatory, the origin of some of the other titles are less clear.
-Monkey in the Middle is likely to have arisen because the middle player jumps and waves his arms around like a monkey.
+Monkey in the Middle is likely to have arisen because the middle player jumps and waves their arms around like a monkey.
 The names Piggy in the Middle and Pickle in a Dish are of unknown derivation.

 "Pickle in the middle" derives from the game of baseball.
-When the base runner is caught off base between two opposing players, one of whom has the ball, he is "in a pickle" (that is, in trouble).
+When the base runner is caught off base between two opposing players, one of whom has the ball, they are "in a pickle" (that is, in trouble).